 It’s not just necklaces that you can layer, it works the same way with other pieces.
 For example, if you have a watch that’s one metal, try adding a bracelet or bangle of the other metal and pop them all on the same wrist.
 Wearing mixed metal jewellery all in one place makes it look intentional and stylish.

 Even though we’ve talked about layering, it’s important when you do this that you think about the balance of your pieces.
 So, when you’ve layered your mixed silver and gold jewellery, take a step back and assess whether you’ve got too much of one metal colour on.
-For example, a few gold bracelets and a silver ring - can you mix silver into your wrist more?
-When wearing mixed metal jewellery, try to combine silver and gold evenly throughout your look, like some mixed gold and silver earrings or necklaces.
+For example, a few gold bracelets and a silver rings - can you mix silver into your wrist more?
+When wearing mixed metal jewellery, try to combine silver and gold jewellery evenly throughout your look, like some mixed gold and silver earrings or necklaces.

 There are two types of tone that you can consider when wearing mixed metal jewellery.
 The first is choosing metals that complement your skin tone.
 Yellow and rose gold complement warmer skin undertones, whereas silver and white gold complement cooler undertones.
 If you’re unsure of what your skin’s undertone is, you can identify it here.